PoisotLab/ms_network_prediction/manuscript.md

 [@IPBES2016MetAss].
 Moreover, recent studies argue for a shift in focus from species to interaction networks for biodiversity conservation to better protect species, ecosystem processes, and ecosystem services [@Harvey2017BriEco].
-Therefore, the framework we propose here will improve predictions by refining networks and interactions prediction in space, thus improving tools for conservation and biodiversity management.
+Therefore, the framework we propose here will improve understanding of existing and future species interactions, thus improving tools for conservation and biodiversity management.

 # What is currently limiting our understanding of species interaction networks?